Eye Infections: How to Tell and What to Do?

 It can be very unpleasant and disconcerting if your eyes start to itch, swell, burn or turn a shade of pink.
 You’re probably wondering if it could it be an infection.

 Eye infections like conjunctivitis, styes and eyelid inflammation are more common than you’d think and have a number of possible causes – bacteria, fungi and viruses.
+Dry eyes can feel like a possible infection as well.
 Each of these are treated differently.

 The good news is eye infections aren’t hard to spot, so you can seek treatment quickly.
 Your doctor may prescribe medication you take by mouth, an ointment you spread on your eyelid and/or eye, or eyedrops.
-This article will talk about medications used for different types of eye infections.
+This article will talk about medications used for different types of eye infections and we will touch on dry eye treatment as well.

 Types of Eye Infections